President - Mary Hillberg

 Q - Now that we have changed Property Management Companies, who should we contact if we need to clarify or address a situation about the HOA?

-A - Sentry Management Company is now our Property Management Company.
-The SLHOA Property Manager of Sentry Management, Inc., is Ted Warwick LCAM who may be reached via email - email@example.com or phone - 321-638-8880, ext 56009.
-Email is the most efficient method of contact for Ted .
+A - Either the Management company or the board.
+Sentry Management Company is our Property Management Company.
+The SLHOA Property Manager of Sentry Management, Inc., is Sue Stewart LCAM who may be reached via email - firstname.lastname@example.org.
+Please be patient.
+Our community is large and the property management firm is new to us.
+Responses may take longer than the 48 hour goal Sentry has.
+The contact email for the board it is at email@example.com.

 Q- What is the difference between the Property Manager and the Board of Directors?